 KFA Mount Lucas Index Strategy ETF has invested in a wholly owned subsidiary organized under the laws of the Cayman Islands (the "Subsidiary"), the registered offices of which are located at Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
 KFA Mount Lucas Index Strategy ETF is currently the sole shareholders of the Subsidiary, and does not expect shares of the Subsidiary to be offered or sold to other investors.
-KFA Mount Lucas Index Strategy ETF's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Code and is measured at the end of each quarter of its taxable year.
+KFA Mount Lucas Index Strategy ETF's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Internal Revenue Code of 1986, as amended ("Code"), and is measured at the end of each quarter of its taxable year.

-KFA Mount Lucas Index Strategy ETF may invest in the Subsidiary in order to gain exposure to the investment returns of the commodities markets within the limitations of the federal tax law requirements applicable to RICs.
+KFA Mount Lucas Index Strategy ETF may invest in the Subsidiary in order to gain exposure to the investment returns of the commodities markets within the limitations of the federal tax law requirements applicable to regulated investment companies ("RICs").
 The Subsidiary invests principally in commodity and financial futures, options and swap contracts, as well as certain fixed-income investments intended to serve as margin or collateral for the Subsidiary's derivatives positions.
 Unlike KFA Mount Lucas Index Strategy ETF, the Subsidiary may invest without limitation in commodity-linked derivatives, though the Subsidiary will comply with the same 1940 Act asset coverage requirements with respect to its investments in commodity-linked derivatives that apply to KFA Mount Lucas Index Strategy ETF's transactions in those instruments.
-To the extent applicable, the Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as KFA Mount Lucas Index Strategy ETF and, in particular, to the same requirements relating to portfolio leverage, liquidity, and the timing and method of valuation of portfolio investments and KFA Mount Lucas Index Strategy ETF may also include the Subsidiary.)
+To the extent applicable, the Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as KFA Mount Lucas Index Strategy ETF and, in particular, to the same requirements relating to portfolio leverage, liquidity, and the timing and method of valuation of portfolio investments and KFA Mount Lucas Index Strategy ETF shares.
+(Accordingly, references in this SAI to KFA Mount Lucas Index Strategy ETF may also include the Subsidiary.)
 By investing in the Subsidiary, KFA Mount Lucas Index Strategy ETF may be considered to be investing indirectly in the same investments as the Subsidiary and is indirectly exposed to the risks associated with those investments.

 The Subsidiary is not registered with the SEC as an investment company under the 1940 Act and is not subject to the investor protections of the 1940 Act.
 As an investor in the Subsidiary, KFA Mount Lucas Index Strategy ETF will not have the same protections offered to shareholders of registered investment companies.
 However, because the Subsidiary is wholly owned and controlled by KFA Mount Lucas Index Strategy ETF, which is managed by the Adviser and MLIA, it is unlikely that the Subsidiary will take action in any manner contrary to the interest of KFA Mount Lucas Index Strategy ETF or their shareholders.
-Because the Subsidiary has the same investment objective and, to the extent applicable, will comply with the same investment policies as KFA Mount Lucas Index Strategy ETF, Krane and MLIA manage the Subsidiary's portfolio in a manner similar to that of KFA Mount Lucas Index Strategy ETF.
+Because the Subsidiary has the same investment objective and, to the extent applicable, complies with the same investment policies as KFA Mount Lucas Index Strategy ETF, Krane and MLIA manage the Subsidiary's portfolio in a manner similar to that of KFA Mount Lucas Index Strategy ETF.